mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 of damage per level of skill without having to make the check at all; this includes melee weapons.

 A Traveller who is disoriented after failing this check will fall to the ground, albeit slowly, and be brought to a stop.
 This takes D3 rounds, during which they can try to orient themselves with an Average (8+) Athletics (dexterity) check, although Profession (hostile environment/low-G) can be used instead.
 In microgravity or true zero-G conditions, the Traveller will spin forever if something does not stop them.

 Another Traveller can rescue them by grabbing them but this risks both going out of control.
 A Routine (6+) Athletics (dexterity) check is needed to avoid being sent out of control whilst undertaking a rescue.

-If the spinning Traveller wants to carry on fighting regardless, or take some action other than self- rescue, all checks are subject to DM-2.
+If the spinning Traveller wants to carry on fighting regardless, or take some action other than self-rescue, all checks are subject to DM-2.
 It is possible to shoot a firearm or make an attack in such a way as to counteract the spin but this is highly unlikely to succeed.
 Both the attack and chance to correct the spin